filiperobotic/filipe/content/home/teaching.md

 I teach the following courses in Universidade Federal Rural de Pernambuco <a href = "https://www.ufrpe.br" target="_blank"> (UFRPE) Computer Science graduate education program:

 - Discrete Mathematics

-# This is an example of using the *custom* widget to create your own homepage section.

-# To remove this section, either delete `content/home/teaching.md` or edit the frontmatter of the file to deactivate the widget by setting # `active = false`.